pskrunner14/face-DCGAN/face-DCGAN.torch/README.md

   -d_beta1    value of `beta1` hyperparam for discriminator optimizer [0.5]
-  -batch_size mini-batch size for training the adversarial network [64] -num_epochs number of epochs to train the adversarial network [50] -gpu        GPU-id if using GPU for training the adversarial network.
-Use -1 for CPU.
-[0]
+  -batch_size mini-batch size for training the adversarial network [64] -num_epochs number of epochs to train the adversarial network [50] -gpu        if using GPU for training the adversarial network.
+Use 0 for CPU.
+[1]
 ```

 ## Built with